Axtell/Axtell/README.md

 **Note:** They are a finite amount of Web Push devices registerable per user, you can configure this using `notifications.max_push_devices` in the config

 #### (Optional) Search
 Axtell search uses [Algolia](https://www.algolia.com/) to index and search Axtell content.
-Axtell will not index old information however in these conditions:
+Axtell will index stale/unindexed data in these conditions:

  - The server starts
- - Every 24 hous
+ - Every 2 minutes

 Axtell's Algolia worker will scan the database for unindexed items and index them in Algolia.
-As data comes in it will be indexed.
 To use Algolia you will need to provide the parameters in `auth.algolia`. **Do NOT** provide an admin key as a search key as this will allow unconditional client access to your Algolia application.

 Additionally the `auth.algolia.prefix` is prefixed to all index names.
-For a production, it's reccomended to use `prod`, and for development to use `dev`.
+For a production, it's recommended to use `prod`, and for development to use `dev`.
 This can be anything; if this is empty then no prefix is used but this is not recommended.

 #### (Optional) Bug Tracking
 Axtell uses [Bugsnag](https://www.bugsnag.com/) to track bugs.
 To setup bugsnag, first setup the API keys in `auth.bugsnag` in the config.
 To deploy JavaScript source maps to bugsnag, run: